1. About aspirin for pain relief

 - Never give aspirin to children under the age of 16 (unless their doctor prescribes it).
 It can make children more likely to develop a very rare but serious illness called Reye's syndrome.

-- Aspirin is generally safe to take as a painkiller in the first 6 months of pregnancy (up to 30 weeks).
+- Aspirin can be taken as a painkiller in the first 6 months of pregnancy (up to 30 weeks) if a doctor says it's OK.
 It's not recommended after 30 weeks of pregnancy or while breastfeeding.

 - Many supermarkets, shops and pharmacies sell their own brand aspirin.
 Aspirin is also called by the brand names Caprin, Disprin, and Nu-Seals.
 The brand name for aspirin as a suppository is Resprin.
 Aspirin is an ingredient in Anadin Original, Anadin Extra, Alka-Seltzer Original, Alka-Seltzer XS and Beechams Powders.